Specification Tests for the Propensity Score: Monte Carlo simulation study

-The bandwidth $h_{n}$ is chosen to be equal to $cn^{-1/8}$ for $c$ equal to 0.01, 0.05, 0.10, 0.15 and 0.50.
-Note that our selection of $c$ goes beyond those considered by \cite{Shaikh2009} simulations ($c=0.05,$ $0.10$ and $ 0.15)$.
-We do this to assess how sensitive \cite{Shaikh2009} test may be with respect to the bandwidth $h_n$.
+Following \cite{Shaikh2009}, the bandwidth sequence $h_{n}$ is chosen to be equal to $cn^{-1/8}$ for $c$ equal to 0.01, 0.05, 0.10 and 0.15.
+We choose different $c$'s to assess how sensitive \cite{Shaikh2009}'s test may be with respect to the bandwidth $h_{n}$.